oferwald/transposh/readme.txt

 This version allows sorting of languages within the widget

 == Changelog ==
+= 2010/03/24 - 0.5.0 =
+ * Ability to backup human translation to a remote database (hosted on google appengine)
+ * Ability to translate all existing content with a single click from the administration page
+ * 7 more languages added to MSN translator
 = 2010/02/28 - 0.4.3 =
  * Shrink even more with pre-calculating supported languages
  * Allow cross-domain posting